Key Industries That Benefit From Professional Translation Services

 Every cross-border transaction, merger, or dispute generates paperwork that exists in at least two legal systems.
 Contracts drafted in German carry different implied obligations than their English equivalents.
 A patent filed in Japanese needs to be rendered with exact terminological consistency across every claim.

-We’ve seen how translation of international regulations and legal documents in international trade can determine whether a deal closes or collapses.
+We have seen first-hand how translation of international regulations and legal documents in international trade can determine whether a deal closes or collapses.
+The hidden costs of cheap translation services become especially painful when a contract clause meant something different in the target jurisdiction than the source.

 The documents that typically require legal translation include: